tenable/cnappgoat/README.md

 By setting these credentials, you will be able to deploy scenarios on AWS, Azure, and GCP using CNAPPgoat.
 If you're planning on using CNAPPgoat with a different provider, make sure to configure the credentials accordingly.

-## Other Recommended Projects
+## Acknowledgements
+Maintainers: @igalgofman, @noamsdahan
+To email the project team, contact [research+cnappgoat@ermetic.com]

+### Similar projects
 CNAPPgoat provisions a breadth of vulnerable scenarios on multiple clouds to test detection and prevention capabilities.
-There are other great projects out there for vulnerable cloud environments that are focused on different areas, such as exploitation, detection, CTF (capture the flag) scenarios, etc. We recommend checking out the following projects:
+There are other great projects out there for vulnerable cloud environments that are focused on different areas, such as exploitation, detection, CTF (capture the flag) scenarios, etc. We were inspired by these tools and projects, and we recommend checking them out:

-* [Stratus Red Team by DataDog](https://github.com/DataDog/stratus-red-team): a tool that allows users , allowing to emulate offensive attack techniques in a granular and self-contained manner
+* [Stratus Red Team by DataDog](https://github.com/DataDog/stratus-red-team): a tool that allows users to emulate offensive attack techniques in a granular and self-contained manner
 * [Cloud Goat by Rhino Security Labs](https://github.com/RhinoSecurityLabs/cloudgoat): a "Vulnerable by Design" AWS deployment tool.
 It allows you to hone your cloud cybersecurity skills by creating and completing several "